TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 Delete specified object.

 > [Note]
 > When deleting an object that was uploaded in multiple parts, you need to delete all segmented data.
-If you delete only the manifesto, the segmented objects remain in place and you may be charged for them.
+If you delete only the manifest, the segmented objects remain in place and you may be charged for them.

 ```
 DELETE   /v1/{Account}/{Container}/{Object}